Negru-Diana/SQL/README.md

 ### 3. ⚙️ ScriptSQL.sql – Comprehensive Database Setup

--  A one-stop script that may include table creation, data insertion, and queries.
+-  A one-stop script that include table creation, data insertion, and queries.

 -  Simplifies the process of setting up and using the database.